Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs: Preliminaries

 Lemma 5 from \cite{Berry2022b} establishes the relation between canonical tree extensions and extensions.
 It shows that $\Gamma^\sigma$ is indeed a tree extension of $G$ that has the same scanwidth as $\sigma$.
 Moreover, any extension of the canonical tree extension has the same scanwidth again.
 Note that such an extension can easily be found in linear time with a breadth-first-search, given that the tree extension is canonical.

 Using Lemma 5 from \cite{Berry2022b} and the fact that the sets $\GW_v^\Gamma$ uniquely determine the tree extension $\Gamma$ (\cref{lem:GW_unique}), it is possible to completely characterize the canonical tree extensions by a more easily checkable condition.
 The proof of the result is deferred to \cref{sec:omitted_proofs}.
-We emphasize that this is a complete characterization, since a canonical tree extension can only be canonical for an extension of itself (see \cite[Lem.\,5d]{Berry2022b}).
+Recall that for a tree extension~$\Gamma$ of~$G$ and a vertex~$v$, the graph $G[V(\Gamma_v)]$ is the subgraph of~$G$ induced by all vertices in the subtree of~$\Gamma$ rooted at~$v$.

 \begin{restatable}{proposition}{propcanon} Let $G=(V,E)$ be a weakly connected DAG, $\Gamma$ a tree extension of $G$, and $\sigma$ an extension of $\Gamma$.
 For each $v\in V$, let $\Gamma_v$ be the subtree of $\Gamma$ rooted at $v$.
 Then, $\Gamma$ is the canonical tree extension for $\sigma$ if and only if $G[V(\Gamma_v)]$ is weakly connected for all $v\in V$. \end{restatable}